Emmanuelle Guyon, the mirror of your emotions

 Japanese Ginkgo leaf ring in sterling silver.

-The ginkgo biloba, also known as the "forty-coin tree" or "silver apricot tree," is a sacred tree whose fruit is called Ginnan in Japanese and the tree Icho.
-This tree is said to have a lifespan of over 3000 years and is characterized by leaves split into two lobes.
+The Ginkgo biloba, also known as the "maidenhair tree" or "silver apricot tree," is a sacred tree whose fruit is called Ginnan in Japanese, and the tree itself is referred to as Icho.
+This tree boasts an extraordinary longevity, often estimated at over 3,000 years, and is distinguished by its unique fan-shaped leaves, which are split into two lobes.

-It is said to have been brought to Japan and Korea around the 12th century, where it became a symbol of longevity, resilience, and strength.
-This tree is considered a "survivor" because it has survived many natural disasters and millennia of evolution.
-It is also associated with wisdom and knowledge, and it is often planted near temples and shrines to bring luck and protection.
+Introduced to Japan and Korea around the 12th century, Ginkgo biloba has become a symbol of longevity, resilience, and strength.
+It is considered a "survivor" due to its ability to withstand numerous natural disasters and millennia of evolution.
+The tree is also associated with wisdom and knowledge, often planted near temples and shrines to bring luck and protection.

 Japanese sterling silver ginkgo leaf pendant